JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

     * “this food is amazing why did it only cost me [NUM] dollars it s greatl”
     * Note that this step deals with contractions with words that we are searching for.

+4. Remove Diacritics.
+    * Here's the [definition](https://en.wikipedia.org/wiki/Diacritic) of a diacritic.
+    * example: naïve, entrée, pâté
+    * Change the diacritic to whatever letter is the closest.

-4. Fix the grammar of words
+5. Fix the grammar of words
     * “this food is amazing why did it only cost me [NUM] dollars it s great”
     * This can be done with existing python libraries.
 However, I would have to look deeply into how exactly this grammar fixing.

-5. Lemmatize the words
+6. Lemmatize the words
     * “this food is amazing why did it only cost me [NUM] dollar it s great”
     * this turns plurals into singulars, changes the verbs to normal present tense.
 Removes prefixes and suffixes basically.
     * Note that this may shift the meaning of the word.
 For example, the word "unhappy" would be converted to "unhappy".

+## Key word normalization

+This normalization is just in case the keywords are able to be found in the text.

+1. Lowercase the words.
+2. Lemmatize the words.

 **Things I Still Have Trouble With**